Have you wanted to just leave everything?

 Alicia is a California native.
 Born and raised in Southern California, and now calls the Bay Area home.
 Alicia works at a University and is currently pursuing her Bachelor’s degree.
 When she is not working or doing homework, her and her boyfriend Eddie are chasing, dancing, twirling or sipping pretend tea with their three-year-old daughter Lillian.

-If you can relate to her story, she’d love to hear from you at email@example.com
+If you can relate to her story or want to know more about how to change your life completely, she’d love to hear from you at firstname.lastname@example.org